OData/v3ProtocolDocument/OData.markdown

 - Metadata: a machine-readable description of the data model exposed by a particular data provider.
 - Data: sets of data entities and the relationships between them.
-- Querying: requesting that the server perform a set of filtering and other transformations to its data, then return the results.
+- Querying: requesting that the service perform a set of filtering and other transformations to its data, then return the results.
 - Editing: creating, editing, and deleting data.
 - Operations: invoking custom logic
 - Vocabularies: attaching custom semantics